paradigmxyz/cryo/README.md

 [![Rust](https://github.com/paradigmxyz/cryo/actions/workflows/build_and_test.yml/badge.svg)](https://github.com/paradigmxyz/cryo/actions/workflows/build_and_test.yml)

-cryo is the easiest way to extract blockchain data to parquet, csv, or json
+`cryo` is the easiest way to extract blockchain data to parquet, csv, or json

+`cryo` is also extremely flexible, with [many different options](#cli-options) to control how data is extracted + filtered + formatted

+*`cryo` is a WIP, please report bugs + feedback to the issue tracker*

 ## Example Usage